srwi/qmk-via-api/README.md

 # License & Attribution

-The Rust code in this project is based on code from [the VIA project](https://github.com/the-via/app), which is licensed under the GNU General Public License v3.0.
+Parts of this project are based on code from [the VIA project](https://github.com/the-via/app), which is licensed under the GNU General Public License v3.0.